Miguel Ángel Mejía Múnera: Arrest

 On May 2, 2008, Mejía Múnera was captured by Colombian police in Honda, Tolima, just days after his twin brother Víctor Manuel was killed.
 He was captured at a police roadblock, hiding in a small compartment behind the driver's seat of a Kenworth cargo truck that authorities had been tracking.
-Mejía Múnera was extradited to the United States on March 2009.
+Mejía Múnera was extradited to the United States in March 2009.
 The five million reward that was on his head will be delivered to the person that gave the information that led to his arrest, said Bogotá.
 Colombia paid US$1,3 million to Colombia's Victim Reparation Fund.
 The money will be used to compensate victims of paramilitary violence.
 After his captured his family fled the country into hiding.
-No one knows their exact location just that they're living in the U.S. His ex-wife is wanted for questioning but her whereabouts is unknown.
-Her name is Keyla born September 18, 1973.
+No one knows their exact location just that they are living in the U.S. His ex-wife is wanted for questioning but her whereabouts is unknown.
+Her name is Keyla, born September 18, 1973.
 No photo was ever released.
 His family has problems with varies cartels because of all the information the "Rafael" gave when he was arrested.

 Angel is presumed to have left one billion dollars for the use of his family after his arrest.
 The rival cartels are also looking for his children but they are believed to in safe haven by the cartel "los nevados".
 The family cartel has risen once again but who knows for how long this time.
-If a blood aire to the throne of "Los nevados" doesn't claim soon the cartel might be lost.
+If a blood aire to the throne of "Los nevados" does not claim soon the cartel might be lost.
 According to Colombian law enforcement the new cartel appears to be run by a cousin of "The Mellizos".
-His name can't be released because he's in the DEA's most wanted list.